CCPC Guidance for Business re COVID-19 Face Masks

 What are the requirements for PPE face masks?

 The PPE Regulations set out the essential requirements which must be met before personal protective equipment (PPE) products, including PPE face masks, can be placed on the Irish market.
-Further information about the requirements for PPE products, including PPE face masks, can be found here.

 All PPE within the scope of the PPE Regulations must undergo a conformity assessment procedure, in accordance with its risk categorisation, to demonstrate compliance with the essential health and safety requirements (listed in Annex II of Regulation (EU) 2016/425 or Schedule 2 of the PPE Regulations).